 Engine too hot in Croatia

-Ever since I bought the Mitsubishi L200 4×4 camper (1,5 years ago), it got very hot when I put a lot of load on it under extreme conditions.
-In the summer of 2021 I had to put the L200 aside a few times in mountain passes of Croatia during a big climb and at 38+ degrees, because the engine was likely to overheat.
+Ever since I bought the Mitsubishi L200 4×4 camper (1,5 years ago), it started to get very hot when I put heavy loads on it in extreme conditions.
+In the summer of 2021, I even had to put the L200 aside a few times in the mountain passes of Croatia during a steep climb and at 38+ degrees, because the engine was likely to overheat.
 This in itself is not very strange, because these are extreme circumstances in which many newer cars and caravans, for example, also have a hard time.
 However, it is not pleasant to drive and that is why I started looking for parts that we could replace preventively.

-Naturally, I thought of all kinds of standard cooling issues, of course, so I just randomly replaced parts, hoping to fix the problem.
-I was on the island of Brac, ordered parts and had them fitted by a local garage.
+Naturally, I thought of all kinds of standard cooling parts, hoping to solve or at least reduce the problem.
+I was on the island of Brac, ordered parts and had them installed by a local garage.

 That was in the summer of 2021.
 This is what I did to solve the L200's overheating problem: